 Arrow Crochet Blanket Notes:

-This pattern is worked in half double crochet stitches in rows.
+This pattern is worked in half-double crochet stitches in rows.
 It can easily be sized by chaining additional width in multiples of 32 and crocheting more rows.
-Feel free to use the colors in your stash or match your own home decor theme.
-There is a chart at the end of the pattern to help visually with the color changes.
-It can also be used to help you plot your own color choices.
+Feel free to use the colors from your stash or match them to your own home decor theme.
+A chart is provided at the end of the pattern to aid in visualizing the color changes.
+It can also help you plot your own color choices.

-The beginning stitch is worked as a stacked single crochet instead of chaining.
+The beginning stitch is worked as a stacked single crochet, rather than chaining.
 This counts as a stitch.

 More on the Stacked Single Crochet: